When are The Great British Bake Off Christmas and New Year specials on TV?

 What’s going to happen in the Bake Off specials?

-Each episode will see four former contestnats take on a range of seasonal challenges.
+Each episode will see four former contestants take on a range of seasonal challenges.
 Last year, the fan favourites competing for the festive Star Baker title included Val Stones and cool-as-a-cucumber Selasi Gbormittah.

 Joining the bakers will be judges Paul Hollywood (no doubt sporting an unseasonal tan) and Prue Leith (fingers crossed she’s wearing a Brussel sprout necklace), while Sandi Toksvig and Noel Fielding will be there to bring some Yuletide cheer to the tent.